ducks23/markdown-blog/posts/setup_zephyr_miner.md

 ./script.sh
 ```

 Congrats you are now mining crypto currency from the ether!
-After doing some research on the best processors to use to mine efficiently, using the AMD Ryzen 9 chips could mine anywhere from 2 to 4 zpehyr per month.
+After doing some research on the best processors, the best to use would be the any AMD Ryzen 9 and you could mine anywhere from 2-4 zephyr tokens a month.
+So if your pc is mining slow consider upgrading.
+The more cores the higher your has rate will be.

 ## Check your progress